 Crassula cremnophila van Jaarsv. & A.E.van Wyk

-Crassula cremnophila is a small, slow growing Crassula, rarely seen in cultivation.
-At first sight you could think it is Crassula hemisphaerica, but the inflorescenses are rounded and the flowers in the thyrse are much larger than those of C. hemisphaerica.
-Flower color is white or pink.
-On the leaf edges there is a row of densely stacked white hairs, so that it seems that the leaves have a white rim.
-The leaf can partially get a reddish glow when the plants get a lot of light and are sparingly watered.
+Crassula cremnophila is a small, slow-growing succulent rarely seen in cultivation.
+At first sight, you could think it is Crassula hemisphaerica, but the inflorescences are rounded, and the flowers in the thyrse are much larger than those of C. hemisphaerica.
+The flower color is white or pink.
+There is a row of densely stacked white hairs on the leaf edges, so it seems that the leaves have a white rim.
+Leaves can partially get a reddish glow when the plant gets a lot of light and is sparingly watered.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 Crassulas are easy to grow, but they are susceptible to mealy bugs and fungal diseases.
 As with all succulents, overwatering is sure to be fatal, so err on the side of too dry rather than too wet.
 Never let your Crassula sit in water.
 If you water from beneath by letting the plant sit in a saucer of water, make sure to pour off any excess water after a few minutes.

 Crassulas are generally started by division, offsets, or leaf cuttings.
 Plants can be easily propagated from a single leaf: sprout leaves by placing them into a succulent or cacti mix, then covering the dish until they sprout.